 Since tired drivers rarely admit they fell asleep at the wheel, Munley Law uses various types of evidence to prove fatigue was a factor in your accident.
 We examine the driver’s work schedule to see if they were working long hours or night shifts or had been awake for extended periods before the accident.
 We also investigate whether the driver had sleep disorders, was taking medications that cause drowsiness, or had other medical conditions that increase fatigue risks.

 Drowsy driving accidents often have specific characteristics, such as no skid marks (indicating the driver never braked), single-vehicle run-off-road crashes, or rear-ending stopped traffic at full speed.
-Munley Law will use accident reconstructionists to determine what caused the accident.
+Munley Law will use accident reconstructionists to determine the cause of the accident.

 Other drivers may have observed the drowsy driver weaving between lanes, driving at inconsistent speeds, or showing other signs of fatigue before the crash.